tasmota/docs/docs/Rules.md

 - `[SensorName]#[ValueName][comparison][value]`
 - `Tele-[SensorName]#[ValueName]`
 - `[TriggerName1]#[TriggerName2]#[ValueName]`
-- `#Data`- only if it is a one level message i.e. no JSON formatting
 - `[TriggerName1]#?#[ValueName]`

 Use `?` as a wildcard for a single trigger level.
 Rule will trigger on `[TriggerName]#?#[Value]` where `?` is any value.